upthebuzzard/upthebuzzard.github.io/_fragments/2019-04-29-modular-origami-with-post-its.md

 The use of post-its as the source material cuts down the possibilities.
 The sticky strip on the post-it has to go somewhere, and often interferes with the folding or (more often) with the plugging together afterwards.

 I settled on 3 particular base units which seemed to work well with square post-its.
-The post-its add some strength to the resulting structures, when compared with using plain paper.
-And since these units lock together particularly well (more so than many of the other units), you can build some satisfyingly large, robust, self-supporting structures.
+The post-its add some strength to the folded units, when compared with using plain paper.
+And since these units lock together particularly well anyway (more so than many of the other units), you can build some satisfyingly large, robust, self-supporting structures.
 The sticky strip just means a little extra care is sometimes needed during folding, or a little more vigor when plugging some of the units together.

 In order of relative unit-folding difficulty, easiest first: